isaka-james/fb-phish/README.md

 ## What's new?
+  - [x] Now the refresh for admin pannel to get *passwords* and *usernames* uses JavaScript, say *bye bye* to refresh page html element.(6 March, 2024)
+  - [x] Images and logics which were draining the Tool are removed from JavaScript. ( 6 March, 2024)
+  - [x] Used the bootstrap to prettify the admin pannel and the table of username and passwords look neat.(6 March, 2024)
+  - [x] Removed useless code(*clean*) and introduced new advanced infrustructure.
+(6 March, 2024)
+  - [x] Now the links are working fine, to access admin pannel just type https://localhost:8080/admin (6 March, 2024)
   - [x]  Now windows users can now run smoothly without any problem. ( Feb15, 2024)
   - [x]  The reload feature has been added for windows admin pannel!.
 (Feb15, 2024)
   - [x]  New User Interface resembling to the today's Facebook interface!.
 (Jan,2024)